Potential problems with interpolating fields: Introduction

 The HAL-QCD approach has been criticised, for example in Refs.~\cite{dos07,bos08}, because a potential is not an observable in either experiments or lattice simulations.
 In the lattice case, the energies of two-baryon states are observables and these can be related, via L\"uscher's formula \cite{lu91}, to experimental observables, namely, phase shifts.
 In the HAL-QCD approach, this information on the physical phase shifts is encoded in the tails of the Bethe-Salpeter amplitudes outside the interaction region.
 In contrast, the short-distance forms of these amplitudes, and hence the deduced potentials are dependent on the choice of interpolationg field used to define them.

+More recently, the HAL-QCD collaboration have noted that the times at which they determine their potentials may not be sufficiently large for a single state to dominate the correlator used to extract the Bethe-Salpeter amplitude.
+They have therefore introduced a version of their approach based on a time-dependent Schr\"odinger equation \cite{hal11,hal12,ish12,kidah13}.
+A potential issue with this is that, since a number of energy eigenstates contribute to the correlator, there is no single phase shift determining the form of Bethe-Salpeter amplitude at large separations.
+It is thus not obvious that the potentials determined from these amplitudes are ``anchored" to physical observables.

 In this short note, I use a toy model of scattering with two coupled channels to illustrate how a potential constructed in this way can develop features that reflect the choice of interpolating fields, and not the actual dynamics.
 In particular an admixture of a closed channel can lead to a strong repulsive core in the derived potential that does not correspond to any aspect of the potentials in the original model.
+Finally, I comment on how this model may be able to check whether the time-dependent version of the HAL QCD approach leads to potentials that reproduce the correct phase shifts.